vectorgrp/ci-siltest-demo/README.md

 The simulation definition in `venvironment.yaml` is designed to be written by hand using any YAML-capable editor.
 It is then read by the `environment-make` tool.
-`environment-make` gathers all input artifacts parts of the simulation (network databases, CAPL code, virtual ECUs) and compiles them into a simulation environment, suitable for execution by CANoe4SW SE.
+`environment-make` gathers all input artifacts parts of the simulation (network databases, CAPL code, virtual ECUs) and compiles them into a simulation environment, suitable for execution by CANoe4SW Server Edition.

 Static input artifacts to creating the simulation environment are stored in [`environment-make` folder](/environment-make/).
 The only input artifact that is not static is the virtual ECU.
 It is collected from the [`Virtual ECU Generation` step](#virutal-ecu-generation) using the artifact handling capabilities of GitHub.
 The output artifact of this step is the simulation environment folder `environment-make/lightcontrol_scenario.vscenario/Default.venvironment`.

-Next, the tests for execution in CANoe4SW SE are implemented as test units in VSCode using Vector provided pluggins, they can be defined in yaml format, for example as in [auto.vtestunit.yaml](test/auto/auto.vtestunit.yaml).
+Next, the tests for execution in CANoe4SW Server Edition are implemented as test units in VSCode using Vector provided pluggins, they can be defined in yaml format, for example as in [auto.vtestunit.yaml](test/auto/auto.vtestunit.yaml).
 Once the tests are prepared, the compilation of the test is done by running the `test-unit-make` tool, providing it with the location of the simulation environment as well as the location of the `.vtestunit.yaml` files created previously.
 `test-unit-make` does not have a control file, it takes all of its configuration as command line parameters.